 Predictably, there is usually not much evidence other than the police report in tailgating cases.
 And as long as the D.A. has insufficient evidence to prove guilt beyond a reasonable doubt, the charge may be dropped.

-It depends on the Nevada city or county, but in the city of Las Vegas tailgating carries a $395 fine.
+It depends on the Nevada city or county, but in the city of Las Vegas tailgating carries a $305 fine.
 And if the tailgating occurred in a work zone, the court can double the fine.
+Learn more about Nevada work zone penalties.

 Barring extenuating circumstance, yes.
 Nevada judges are usually open to lessening traffic tickets to non-moving violations.